jituadt1/continuesintegration-/README.md

 Download Node.js from https://nodejs.org/en/download/

-Go to Command prompt and to directory of the folder you installed this program,
+Go to Command prompt and to directory of the folder you installed this program in,

 Type : npm install

-Note : It will install all the required moduel for this program to run.
+Note : It will install all the required modules for this program to run.

 Then just press CTRL+F5 to run this program on localhost.